kopp/minipython/docs/tutorials/music.rst

 Sound Effects
 +++++++++++++

-MicroPython lets you make tones that are not musical notes.
+MiniPython lets you make tones that are not musical notes.
 For example, here's how to create a Police siren effect::

     import music